Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 **13.** You are now free to play the game however without reading the **[FAQ](https://github.com/Sting-DR/Nerevar-Moon-and-Star/blob/d973efc7eae6291404e29d527be8f5e3fa3f898c/FAQ.md)** you will be confused by a lot of the added features and fixes for known problems you might be having.

 **P.S.
-Make sure to launch the game through Openmw.exe and not Openmw-launcher.exe**
+Make sure to launch the game through Openmw.exe and not Openmw-launcher.exe in MO2**
+---
+*If you enjoy the list there is this very easy way to endorse all the mods in the mod-list with just a few clicks:*
+1. Right-click on any of the mods in the load order on the left pane in MO2.
+2. Select **All-Mods->Expand-All**.
+3. Now while any one of the mods is selected on the left pane, press **Ctrl + A**.
+4. While all the mods in the load order are selected now, right-click on any one of them and select **Endorse**.
+5. This can take at most 2-3 mins, ignore any errors you see on-screen while this is happening.
+6. Thanks for taking your time to endorse all the fellow authors.
+---
 **If you need help with performance optimization visit this [page](https://github.com/Sting-DR/Nerevar-Moon-and-Star/blob/main/PerformanceOptimization.md)**.
 ---